benjohnbarnes/Service/README.md

 Service helps you introduce a pattern which claims these benefits:

 1. Support significant code reuse.
-2. Increase benefits from cross team collaborations / alignment.
+2. Increase benefits and reduce need for cross team collaborations / alignment.
 3. Improve testability of service implementations.
 4. Improve testability of service consumers.
 5. Avoid costly inconsistencies between systems.